How to Choose Ski Boots | Basics for Freeskiing, Freeride Boots, and Backcountry Skiing

 Many boots now use heat-moldable inner liner (liner).
 Not only does this dramatically improve the fit, but it also fills the gap between the inner liner and the shell, preventing slippage inside the shell and providing a solid, integrated fit from bare feet to the shell.
 Another major feature is its high thermal insulation.
 Furthermore, more and more models are available with heat-moldable shells, so be sure to check them out

-The shape that wraps around the ankle securely provides a comfortable fit that is held in place to a certain extent even without fastening the buckle.
+The shape that firmly wraps around the ankle provides a snug fit that holds the ankle in place even without fastening the buckle.

 [Insoles]